pashkov256/pashkov256/README.md

 ### 👩‍💻 About Me :
 I am a Frontend and Backend dev  from Russia <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - I study at the Nizhny Novgorod College of Information Technology and Law (NTITP).
-In the second year, information systems and programming
+At the moment, I am in my second year, majoring in information systems and programming
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - :zap: In my free time, I solve problems on CodeWars and write technical articles on <a href="https://habr.com/ru/users/temaweb10/publications/articles/">habr</a>
 - [![codewars](https://www.codewars.com/users/temaweb10/badges/large)](https://www.codewars.com/users/temaweb10)